Updated – October 2023

 On this page you can learn what model we recommend, the pros and cons of using a GoPro for snorkeling and what accessories you will need.

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
-We may make a small commission, from Amazon or other companies, at no extra cost to you.
+We may make a small commission, as an Amazon Associate or from other companies, at no extra cost to you.

 What GoPro Model Is Best for Snorkeling?

 GoPro currently produces only two models that we consider suitable for snorkeling.
-The brand new Hero 12 Black, and the Hero 11 Black.
-They also have a Hero 11 mini, Hero 10, and a 360 degree camera that all can be ignored for snorkeling.
+The brand new Hero13 Black (on Amazon), and the Hero 12 Black (on Amazon).
+They also have a Hero Mini and a 360 degree camera that can be ignored for snorkeling.

 They both offer 5.3K video, and a 27MP sensor for pictures, and 10 bit color.
 And they are both waterproof down to 33 feet.
 And you can buy a waterproof housing to take them deeper.